OutSystems/docs-validation/templates/overview.md

 {This section is optional.}

-{List any known limitations or specific constraints of the product}
+{List any known limitations or specific constraints of the capability.}

 ## Related resources